Enormous Toroidal Plasma Device: Decommission in 2006

 In 2006, the ET had run out of funding and was decommissioned following the retirement of Taylor.
 Factors leading to loss of funding are attributed to the lack of extensive plasma diagnostics, its large size, and its place in the politics of fusion.
 When it was operating, the ET was funded mostly by the Department of Energy (DOE).

 As the Enormous Toroidal Plasma Device

 In 2009, the Electric Tokamak (ET) was renamed to the Enormous Toroidal Plasma Device (ETPD) and was re-purposed for basic plasma research.
-A lanthanium hexaboride (LaB6) plasma source was developed for the ETPD (similar to the one used in the Large Plasma Device), and is capable of producing a long column of magnetized plasma (~100 m) that winds itself multiple times along the toroidal axis of the machine.
+A lanthanum hexaboride (LaB6) plasma source was developed for the ETPD (similar to the one used in the Large Plasma Device), and is capable of producing a long column of magnetized plasma (~100 m) that winds itself multiple times along the toroidal axis of the machine.
 The plasma column was shown to be current-free and terminates on the neutral gas within the chamber without touching the machine walls.

 The typical operational parameters of the ETPD are: